Aho report

 The Aho Group Report on Creating an Innovative Europe was published in 2006.
 The report was written by a four-member group chaired by Esko Aho, former Finnish Prime Minister.
-The committee was created at the Hampton Court summit in the United Kingdom (UK) in October 2005.
-The report focuses on the creation of innovation friendly markets, strengthening of R&D resources, increasing the structural mobility in Europe and to foster a culture which celebrates innovation.
+The committee was created at an informal summit of European Union leaders held at Hampton Court Palace in west London (UK) in October 2005.
+The report focuses on the creation of innovation-friendly markets, strengthening of resources for research and development, increasing structural mobility in Europe and fostering a culture which celebrates innovation.